 More complex expressions can be embedded using the

-syntax.
+@(...) syntax.
 For example the template

-Hi @("Dr " & upper(foo))
+Hi @("Dr " & upper(foo)) takes the value of

-, converts it to uppercase, and the prefixes it with
+foo, converts it to uppercase, and the prefixes it with

 another string.
 Note than within a complex expression you don’t prefix

-variables with @
+variables with @.

-symbol can be escaped in templates by repeating
+The @ symbol can be escaped in templates by repeating

-it, e.g, Hi @@twitter
+it, e.g, Hi @@twitter will output

-Hi @twitter
+Hi @twitter.

 Excellent has the following types: